mlehotay/ier/IER/IER-FAQ.md

 ## **7. Can I ever directly know what someone else experiences?**

+No.

-No — and IER treats this as a **structural fact**, not a scientific limitation.
+IER treats this as a **structural fact**, not a scientific limitation.

 You can: